Philidor position: Description

 Black would like to get his king to the e3-square and threaten checkmate to force the white king away from the queening square of the pawn, e1.
 The white rook on the third rank prevents that.
 If Black checks with the rook from the side, White simply keeps the king in front of the pawn by alternating between squares e1 and e2.
-If Black offers an exchange of rooks White should take it, since the resulting king and pawn endgame is drawn (see King and pawn versus king endgame).
+If Black offers an exchange of rooks White should take it, since the resulting king and pawn endgame is drawn.

 So Black's only winning chance is to advance the pawn.
 The basic idea for the defender is to keep his rook on his third rank until the pawn advances to that rank, then check the opposing king from behind.
 Here is a possible continuation: